Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 ## Primary presentations

-- **Lab Home** — the PI-facing first-step deck that argues for a lab home now as the small decision that unlocks continuity, support, and future growth
+- **Lab Home** — the PI-facing first-step deck that argues for a lab home now as the small decision that gives the work a real base and makes later support easier to build
 - **Steve Slevinski Value** — the immediate operational-value deck focused on DMS, workflow support, code, structure, and repository delivery as a practical University resource
-- **Sutton SignWriting Infrastructure Initiative** — the longer-horizon infrastructure deck focused on existing global value, current fragility, and the case for durable institutional stewardship
+- **Sutton SignWriting Infrastructure Initiative** — the longer-horizon institutional and grant-facing deck focused on existing global value, current fragility, and the case for institutionally housed shared research infrastructure
-- **Infrastructure Core and Philanthropy** — the philanthropic and development-facing deck focused on establishing a durable institutional core for staffing, continuity, and global coordination
+- **Infrastructure Core and Philanthropy** — the development-facing deck focused on philanthropic support for staffing, translation and access, and global coordination once the infrastructure case is already understood

 ## Supporting materials

 - **Outreach Memo** — the short routing memo for internal forwarding, first-pass context, and next-conversation guidance
-- **Relevant Precedents and Institutional Pathways** — the precedent-focused deck showing how comparable university, archive, and sign-language models support the Iowa path
+- **Relevant Precedents and Institutional Pathways** — the precedent-focused support deck showing how comparable university, archive, and sign-language models make the Iowa path easier to recognize

 ## Series role